-Email Infrastructure Uptime Monitoring: How It Helps Deliverability
+Email Infrastructure Uptime Monitoring: Increase Deliverability

 Being the simplest and cheapest means of reaching out to a large audience around the world, email has always been exploited by malicious senders and cyber-criminals.
 Trying to protect their users from spam, mailbox providers set up smart email filters that evaluate a range of metrics to make email placement decisions.
 It often prevents good email senders from delivering their email messages to the subscriber’s Inbox.